On this website you will find the texts adopted by the parliamentary assembly, its public working papers (“the Documents”) and the Assembly records.

 (NB: numbering of resolutions and recommendations is continuous from 1951 onwards, orders as from 1953)

 These documents are numbered sequentially preceded by the reference Doc. ….
-The working papers have been indexed and the full text versions are online as from 1949.
+Working documents are indexed and to a large extent are available online.
 Some of the main types of document are:

 - Motions for a recommendation or resolution have to be tabled by twenty or more members of the Assembly belonging to at least five national delegations.
 Motions are then referred to committees for report and possibly to other committees for opinion.